Roadside Monocular 3D Detection Prompted by 2D Detection: Introduction

 \section{Introduction}

-Roadside 3D detection is an emerging research problem \cite{yu2022dair, ye2022rope3d} that has broad applications, e.g., vehicle-vehicle communication \cite{chen2019cooper, li2022v2x}, vehicle-infrastructure cooperative perception \cite{arnold2020cooperative}, intelligent traffic control \cite{rauch2012car2x, wang2020v2vnet}, etc. A practical yet challenging setup is to use a single RGB camera for roadside perception, known as \emph{roadside monocular 3D detection}~\cite{yang2023BEVHeight}, which takes an RGB frame as input and aims to detect objects of predefined classes (e.g., vehicle and pedestrian) with 3D information (e.g., depth, 3D shape, orientation, 3D coordinates, etc.).
+Roadside monocular 3D detection is a practical yet challenging task that requires, over a single RGB frame, detecting objects of predefined classes (e.g., vehicle and pedestrian) and predicting their 3D properties such as the locations, shape, and orientations in bird's-eye-view (BEV)~\cite{yang2023BEVHeight}.
+It has broad applications~\cite{yu2022dair, ye2022rope3d} in vehicle-vehicle communication \cite{chen2019cooper, li2022v2x}, vehicle-infrastructure cooperative perception \cite{arnold2020cooperative}, and intelligent traffic control \cite{rauch2012car2x, wang2020v2vnet}.

-{\bf Status quo.} Roadside monocular 3D detection is an ill-posed problem because it requires inferring 3D information from 2D cues alone.
-Perhaps fortunately, camera pose is fixed on roadside infrastructure, making it possible to train (deep neural) models on massive annotated data to learn to infer such 3D information from a 2D image.
-To foster the research of roadside monocular 3D detection, the literature has released two large-scale benchmark datasets recently, namely DAIR-V2X-I \cite{yu2022dair} and Rope3D \cite{ye2022rope3d}.
-Existing methods train sophisticated neural networks in an end-to-end fashion~\cite{li2022bevformer, li2023BEVDepth}.
-For 3D detection, a well-known difficulty is precisely estimating depth for objects~\cite{welchman2004human, rushton2009observers, gupta2023far3det}.
-To mitigate this difficulty in the context of roadside monocular 3D detection, \cite{yang2023BEVHeight} proposes BEVHeight that converts the problem of depth estimation to object height estimation and exploits camera parameters to infer object depth, achieving the state-of-the-art performance.
+{\bf Status quo.} Roadside monocular 3D detection is an ill-posed problem as it requires inferring 3D information from 2D cues.
+Fortunately, camera pose is fixed on roadside infrastructure, making it possible to learn from data to infer 3D properties from a 2D image.
+To foster the research of roadside monocular 3D detection, the community has contributed large-scale benchmark datasets, such as DAIR-V2X-I \cite{yu2022dair} and Rope3D \cite{ye2022rope3d}.
+Existing methods train sophisticated deep neural networks in an end-to-end fashion~\cite{li2022bevformer, li2023BEVDepth, yang2023BEVHeight, wang2024bevspread}.
+For monocular 3D detection, a notorious difficulty is precisely estimating depth for objects~\cite{welchman2004human, rushton2009observers, gupta2023far3det}.
+To mitigate this difficulty, prior works propose to convert depth estimation to object height estimation and exploits camera parameters to infer object depth~\cite{yang2023BEVHeight}, or consider scene geometry to carefully pool features for better 3D prediction~\cite{wang2024bevspread}.